 It's seen here on its first active fire call, on 25 September 2020.

 Owen Wilson at the RFD says, "The tank/pump/reel setup and the lights were all sourced out by myself.
-Tank was built by a local fabricator.
+75 Imperial gallon tank (90 US gallons, 340 liters) was built by a local fabricator.
 We went pretty minimal with flashers as this unit isn't meant to be on the highway blocking traffic.
 We have Feniex brand lights and siren and controller."

 One note for other departments considering a similar unit: the roll cage on the Wildland Roxor had to be modified.
 Owen says, "This shows our updated ROPS.
 The original setup was in the way of the reel, as well as right in the way of the exhaust from the pump.
 Tweaking them a little protects from branches smacking into them and makes things more accessible."